-The following guest post is courtesy of Scott Whitney, senior vice president of product management at communications compliance, archiving, and analytics company Actiance.
+The following article was written by Scott Whitney, senior vice president of product management at communications compliance, archiving, and analytics company Actiance.

 Much has been written about Markets in Financial Instruments Directive (MiFID II) and the General Data Protection Regulation (GDPR) over the past year.
 But only recently people have people started to notice that these two major pieces of legislation from the EU might conflict with one another in some ways—and some are sounding unnecessary alarm bells over it.

 Thanks to MiFID II, which went into effect at the beginning of the year, banks and other highly regulated industries will be recording and archiving all communication made by phone, email, social media, unified communications, encrypted messaging and any other medium used to correspond with clients for at least five years.
 Then on May 25, the General Data Protection Regulation (GDPR) goes live, which among many other things empowers customers to demand erasure of their personally identifiable information (PII), including email address, phone number, social security number and other primary identifiers.
 By this summer, the long-awaited makeover of the EU’s regulatory landscape will be in full effect.

 Well, it’s going to be tough to erase every shred of evidence of a customer’s existence if every single correspondence must be kept for several years.
 So how do companies reconcile what appears to be an inherent contradiction in the two directives?
 Fortunately, there are processes and technology, not to mention other parts of GDPR, which make this process straightforward.
 It all starts at the beginning of the client relationship.
 GDPR also mandates that companies make crystal clear how they are going to use personal data, and it demands that customers grant explicit and unambiguous consent to move forward with the terms described by the organization.